Sabbath boundary marker found in Timrat, with 3 letters in Hebrew. The marker was dated to the Roman period.

 The area of the village covered the cluster of houses within a settlement, and included all houses within the range of 70 cubits from one each other.

-The illustration on the right shows the allowed walking zone around the village.
+The illustration shows the allowed walking zone around the village.

 In 2011 BibleWalks identified a Roman period marking, with the Hebrew letters “Sha-ba-t” inscribed on a natural rock in Timrat.
 It is located near the ruins of Roman/Byzantine period Jewish villages, within the range permitted for walking on a Sabbath.
 This was the first ancient Sabbath marking found in Hebrew in the Galilee.